Owenetta

-Owenetta is an extinct genus of owenettid procolophonian parareptile.
+Owenetta is an extinct genus of owenettid procolophonian.
 Fossils have been found from the Beaufort Group in the Karoo Basin of South Africa.
-Although most procolophonians lived during the Triassic, Owenetta existed during the Wuchiapingian and Changhsingian stages of the Late Permian as well as the early Induan stage of the Early Triassic.
+Although most procolophonians lived during the Triassic, Owenetta existed during the Wuchiapingian and Changhsingian stages of the Late Permian.
 It is the type genus of the family Owenettidae, and can be distinguished from other related taxa in that the posterior portion of the supratemporal bears a lateral notch and that the pineal foramen is surrounded by a depressed parietal surface on the skull table.

 Species

 The type species of Owenetta is O. rubidgei.
 It is known from several skulls, but no postcranial skeleton.
 It was described in 1939 from a partial skull found from the Late Permian Cistecephalus Assemblage Zone of the Beaufort Group.
 Several other localities, all from the overlying Dicynodon Assemblage Zone, have yielded the remainder of the known specimens.